mgm8/pyngham/paper/paper.md

 ## Serial Protocol

 While the NGHam protocol can be used to support wireless communications, there is also the possibility to use the protocol in physical serial interfaces with a slightly different packet structure.
 In the serial protocol, no FEC algorithm is involved, but merely a checksum field to indicate whether an error occurred during the transmission.
-Both wireless and serial options can be integrated into a node.
+Both wireless and serial options can be integrated into a device.

 ## Extensions